gytcrt/randomwalk/content/posts/AI-challenge-after-stack-overflow-died/index.md

 Large Language Models(LLMs) are impressively good at coding because:

-- LLMs are trained on a large corpus of online content including Stack Overflow, Reddit, and various coding forums.
+- **LLMs come with limitless memory:** LLMs are trained on a large corpus of online content including Stack Overflow, Reddit, and various coding forums.
 The training process enables LLMs to “memorize” the content, which is almost infinite for the human brain.
-- Most coding problems/bugs have appeared and been solved by developers online.
+- **Most bugs come with a pattern:** Most coding problems/bugs have appeared and been solved by developers online.
 LLMs can easily leverage its endless memory to come up with solutions created by someone in the past.

 However, new releases and bugs are shipped daily, and the training schedule of LLM providers cannot catch up with the speed of collective coding of the internet.
 In my view, the new releases and bugs after a LLM’s latest update are an uncharted area, we don't know whether LLM can solve it since it’s not trained on the new code.

-Recently, I tried to ask Cursor to guide me on a PostgresSQL MCP set up on Cursor, but the experience was not ideal.
-On the one hand, Cursor is a fast growing AI coding IDE, and they have major releases almost every month.
+Recently, I asked Cursor to guide me on a PostgresSQL MCP set up on Cursor, but the experience was not ideal.
+On the one hand, Cursor is a fast growing AI coding IDE, and they have major release almost every month.
 On the other hand, MCP is a new and quickly evolving part of the GenAI ecosystem.
 Cursor chat was not able to provide me with the correct instruction to set up the custom MCP, and I went the route of Google, Reddit, and Cursor’s latest documentation.

 {{< figurelightbox src="cusor-mcp.png" caption="The instructions from Cursor didn't lead me to a smooth set up " align="center" width="80%" >}}